JesseMadison/jobflex/README.md

 - Implement a personal message system so users can have more effective communication with on another
 - Change the layout of how the payment system works, the main idea behind it is, that users get paid after the job is done, rather then getting paid as soon as the job is accepted
 - User profile picture
-- A serch function to search task posting by either category or location
+- A search function to search task posting by either category or location

 - Pages still to create